Champion Farmer Equity & Justice for Black Farmers

 - Washington (2021 WA HB 1395) passed a law directing state agencies to ensure inclusion of historically underrepresented and socially disadvantaged farmers in programming.

-- California (2019 CA AB 986) created a program to provide grants to socially disadvantaged farmers, including Native tribes, to acquire agricultural land.
+- California (2019 CA AB 986) proposed a program to provide grants to socially disadvantaged farmers, including Native tribes, to acquire agricultural land.

 - Maine passed a law (2021 ME HP 5) to ensure the inclusion of racial impact statements in the legislative process.